Skip to main content

 • Simplicity: Puppeteer provides a high-level API that’s easy to use, understand, and debug.

-Q: Is Puppeteer a replacement for Selenium WebDriver?
+Q: Is Puppeteer a replacement for Selenium?

-Q: Which Chrome version does Puppeteer use?
+Q: Which Chrome and Firefox version does Puppeteer use?

-Look for the chrome entry in revisions.ts.
+Look for the chrome and firefox entries in revisions.ts.

 Q: What’s considered a “Navigation”?